CODES-group/opyrability/docs/installation.md

 ## Installation

-Download the files from our [repository](https://github.com/victoraalves/python_operability), extract them to any location on your PC.
+Download the files from our [repository](https://github.com/victoraalves/python_operability), and extract them to any location on your PC.
 Then from the terminal (or cmd if you are using Windows) navigate to the location and execute:

 ```console
 pip install -e .